bhancockio/gemini-advanced-5-use-cases/2_youtube_trend_finder_and_idea_generator/prompt.md

    - Identify the trending topics—such as the recent releases of o3‑mini and Gemini Flash 2.0—and summarize why these topics are generating buzz.

 3. **Trending Content Research:**
-   - Using insights from the Deep Trending Search, search for trending video topics within the AI application development niche (focused on AI agents and full‑stack apps) from the past 2 weeks.
+   - Using insights from the Deep Trending Search, search YouTube for trending video topics within the AI application development niche (focused on AI agents and full‑stack apps) from the past 2 weeks.
    - **Important:** Exclude any videos from my own channel (aiwithbrandon) and only use videos from external creators.
    - Identify high‑performing videos that have a view count exceeding the creator's subscriber count.
    - Filter out any content unrelated to AI agents or full‑stack AI applications.